Skip to Content

 • Loss of appetite.

-If your doctor thinks you might have gallbladder disease, they'll also:
+If they believe you might have gallbladder disease, they might:

-• Do a physical exam.
-They'll gently press on your belly to find out where the pain is.
+• Perform a physical exam -- Your doctor will gently press on your belly to find the origin of the pain.

-• Draw blood.
-Blood tests can reveal signs of an inflamed, infected, or diseased gallbladder.
-For instance, gallbladder disease can cause high levels of liver enzymes in the blood.
+• Take blood -- A blood test can reveal signs of an inflamed, infected, or diseased gallbladder.
+For instance, gallbladder disease will cause high levels of liver enzymes in the blood.

-In this test, a nurse or technician inserts a small amount of a radioactive chemical into the body.
-A scan shows how the chemical flows through the liver and gallbladder before the body expels it.
+• Hepatobiliary scan (HIDA scan) — This test requires a nurse or technician to insert a small amount of a radioactive chemical into the body.
+The scan will show how the chemical makes its way through the body, flowing through the liver and gallbladder before the body expels it.

 How Do You Treat Cholecystitis?